2.19. ORCA and Symmetry¶

 molecular orbitals.

-Only for geometry cleanup the full point group is taken into account.
-For all other purposes such as the construction of symmetry-adapted molecular orbitals and or to describe electronic states, only \(D_{2h}\) and subgroups are currently supported.
-Here the use of symmetry helps to control the calculation and the interpretation of the results.
+For geometry and gradient cleanup, the full point group is taken into account.
+For the diagonalization of the geometric Hessian, all finite point groups that have real characters only are supported, namely \(C_i\), \(C_s\), \(C_2\), \(C_{2h}\), \(C_{nv}\), \(D_n\), \(D_{nh}\), \(D_{nd}\), \(T\), \(T_d\), \(O\), \(O_h\), \(I\), and \(I_h\) where \(n\ge 2\).
+For all other purposes such as the construction of symmetry-adapted molecular orbitals or to describe electronic states, only \(D_{2h}\) and subgroups are currently supported.
+Here the appropriate subgroup of \(D_{2h}\) (referred to as the reduced point group) is chosen automatically depending on the auto-detected or user-specified point group, and the use of symmetry helps to control the calculation and the interpretation of the results.
+Please note that at this point, the angular momentum quantum number \(\ell\) is still limited to \(\ell\le 8\) if symmetry is in use.

 2.19.1.
 Getting started¶